Wake Forest Comic-Con brings large number of fans - NewsBreak

 Wake Forest Comic-Con brings large number of fans

-WAKE FOREST — This year’s Wake Forest Comic-Con had its biggest turnout ever with over 1,500 in total attendance at the Renaissance Center this past Saturday.
-Play4Life Comics in partnership with Downtown Wake Forest Inc. brought together fans of comic books, movies, T.V. shows, anime and other fan favorites for a special event held for the first time since the […]
+WAKE FOREST — This year’s Wake Forest Comic-Con had its biggest turnout ever, with more than 1,500 in attendance at the Renaissance Center on Saturday.
+Play4Life Comics, in partnership with Downtown Wake Forest Inc., brought together fans of comic books, movies, TV shows, anime and other fan favorites for a special event held for the first time since the COVID-19 […]

 Sorry!
 An active online subscription is required to access this content.